 Tamdeen Investment Company is a key contributor in the interactive reading program "My Book My friend".
-During the first season, several prominent Kuwaiti writers and educators such as Dr. Nayef Al Mutawa, Yousif Khalifa, Nejoud Al Yaqout, AmalAl Randi, Hayat Al Yaqout and Hiba Mandani participated in the program.
-This program continues to attract children and their families to interactive reading sessions that are organized periodically throughout the year.
+During the second season, several prominent Kuwaiti writers and educators had attended, such as Dr. Nayef Al Mutawa and Amal Al Randi, in addition to the participation of some narrators and private schools.
+This program continued to attract children and their families to interactive reading sessions that were organized periodically.

-Focusing on children between the ages of 5 and 12 years, "My Book My Friend" contributes to the education of young generations and the development of heritage awareness and the habits of reading and inquisitiveness, and is designed to have a positive effect on their future and the future of society as a whole, while contributing to the advancement of the Arabic language skills.
+Focusing on children between the ages of 5 and 12 years, "My Book My Friend" contributes to the education of young generations and the development of heritage awareness and the habits of reading and inquisitiveness, The program is designed to have a positive effect on children's future and the future of society as a whole, while contributing to the advancement of the Arabic language skills.